-The school is not an institution that originally exists in the human life world.
-Because of the development of a particular community, the life style may become so complex that the parents can no longer provide for the educational needs of their children merely by exercising their authority.
+The school is not an institution which originally exists in the human lifeworld.
+Because of the development of a particular community, the lifestyle may become so complex that the parents can no longer provide for the educational needs of their children merely by exercising their authority.
 To fill this educational gap, schools are established.
-Consequently, the aim of the school (and also of the pre-primary school) is to provide children with a more effective education (especially regarding subject matter teaching) than their parents can.
-Since the ultimate aim of educating is the proper adulthood of the child, accompanying (in connection with schooling) should be viewed as the adult's purposeful and planned intervention with the child in order to attain this aim.
+Consequently, the aim of the school (and, thus, of the pre-primary school) is to provide children with a more effective education (especially regarding subject matter teaching) than their parents can.
+Since the aim of educating is the proper adulthood of the child, accompanying (in connection with schooling) should be viewed as the adult's purposeful and planned intervention with the child in to attain this aim.